How to sign up?

 - RUNNING - rendering is in process

 - FINISHED - rendering is finished

-- HOLDED BY ADMIN - your project was paused by the render farm administrator.
+- PAUSED BY ADMIN - your project was paused by the render farm administrator.

-- HOLDED BY BILLING - your balance reached zero and our system stopped your projects.
+- PAUSED BY BILLING - your balance reached zero and our system stopped your projects.